WordPress SEO for Images: 6 Tactics to Optimize Photos

 Bonus: Make Video Content Searchable

-You can try to download an image off Google (assuming you have the rights) and upload it directly into WordPress without making any changes to the image file.
+You can try to download an image from Google (assuming you have the rights) and upload it directly into WordPress without changing the image file.

 But what if that image file size is too large, doesn’t have context for the visually impaired, or is named something out of context?
 Your SEO won’t reach its full potential.